-1059.
+- 1123.
 In Report No. 52/01 dated April 4, 2001, the Commission concluded that the State was responsible for violations of Articles I, XVIII and XXVI of the American Declaration in condemning Juan Raul Garza to the death penalty.
-The Commission also hereby ratified its conclusion that the United States will perpetrate a grave and irreparable violation of the fundamental right to life under Article I of the American Declaration, should it proceed with Mr. Garza's execution based upon the criminal proceedings under consideration.

-1. Provide Mr. Garza with an effective remedy, which includes commutation of sentence; and
+The Commission also hereby ratified its conclusion that the United States will perpetrate a grave and irreparable violation of the fundamental right to life under Article I of the American Declaration, should it proceed with Mr. Garza's execution based upon the criminal proceedings under consideration. - 1124.
+The IACHR issued the following recommendations to the State: - 1.
+Provide Mr. Garza with an effective remedy, which includes commutation of sentence; and

-2. Review its laws, procedures and practices to ensure that persons who are accused of capital crimes are tried and, if convicted, sentenced in accordance with the rights established in the American Declaration, including Articles I, XVIII and XXVI of the Declaration, and in particular by prohibiting the introduction of evidence of unadjudicated crimes during the sentencing phase of capital trials.

-1061.
-On October 7, 2013, the IACHR asked both parties for information on compliance with the above-mentioned recommendations, pursuant to Article 48.1 of its Rules of Procedure.
-The petitioners have not presented information on compliance with the recommendations set forth above this year.

-1062.
-On the other hand, the State submitted its response to the Commission's request on November 22, 2013.
-In its response, the State merely reiterated its earlier submissions regarding this Merits Report, without mentioning any efforts undertaken this year in order to comply with the recommendations of the IACHR.
-The State also informed that Mr. Garza was executed on June 19, 2001.
+- 2. Review its laws, procedures and practices to ensure that persons who are accused of capital crimes are tried and, if convicted, sentenced in accordance with the rights established in the American Declaration, including Articles I, XVIII and XXVI of the Declaration, and in particular by prohibiting the introduction of evidence of unadjudicated crimes during the sentencing phase of capital trials. - 1125.
+On December 5, 2014, the IACHR asked both parties for information on compliance with the above-mentioned recommendations, pursuant to Article 48.1 of its Rules of Procedure.
+The parties have not presented information on compliance with the recommendations set forth above this year. - 1126.
+On the other hand, the State submitted its last report to the Commission on November 22, 2013.
+In its report, the State merely reiterated its earlier submissions regarding this Merits Report, without mentioning any efforts undertaken this year in order to comply with the recommendations of the IACHR.
+The State also informed that Mr. Garza was executed on June 19, 2001. - 1127.

-1063.
 Therefore, the Commission reiterates that compliance with the recommendations remains pending.
 Accordingly, the IACHR will continue to monitor compliance with its recommendations.